Battle of Noryang: Yi's death

 As the Japanese retreated, Yi ordered a vigorous pursuit.
 During this time a stray arquebus bullet from an enemy ship struck him near the armpit, on his left side.
 Sensing that the wound was fatal, the admiral uttered, "We are about to win the war – keep beating the war drums.
-Do not announce my death." and with those words he died.
+Do not announce my death."

-Only three people witnessed Sun-sin's death including Yi Hoe, his eldest son, Song Hui-rip, and Yi Wan, his nephew.
+Only three people witnessed Yi Sun-sin's death including Yi Hoe (his eldest son), his adjutant Song Hui-rip, and Yi Wan, his nephew.
 They struggled to regain their composure and carried Sun-sin's body into his cabin before others could notice.
 For the remainder of the battle, Wan wore his uncle's armor and continued to beat the war drum to let the rest of the fleet know that the Admiral's flagship was still in the fight.

 Chen's ship was again in trouble, and Yi's flagship rowed to his rescue.
 Yi's flagship fought off and sank several Japanese ships, and Chen called for Yi to thank him for coming to his aid.
 However, Chen was met by Wan who announced that his uncle was dead.
 It is said that Chen himself was so shocked that he fell to the ground three times, beating his chest and crying.
 News of Yi's death spread quickly throughout the allied fleet.